 Despite being convenient to get, disposable cartridge razors do not give a close shave.
 The multiple blades sadly do not do a great job at cutting your hair at skin level.
 Instead, since three or more blades are gliding on your skin at a fixed angle there is more disturbance on the surface, and you cannot follow the proper bevel to shave the hair off.

-Using a straight razor gives you more control over your shave angle, hence giving you the closest shave possible without nicking yourself.
+Using a straight razor as an alternative gives you more control over your shave angle, hence giving you the closest shave possible without nicking yourself.
 And its sharpness allows you to get a quality shave in a single pass, which is essential if you want to avoid razor burn.

 There you have it!
-Follow these tips, and we guarantee you that you do not need to worry about how to get rid of prickly hair after shaving again.
+Follow these tips, and we guarantee you that you do not need to worry about how to get rid of prickly hair after shaving again or other irritations like razor burn and ingrown hair.
 Make your 2022 shaving experience extra lux using Naked Armor essentials.
 Shop them below:

 More Naked Armor Reads: